jvmachadorj/instagram-telegram-bot/README.md

 The `TOKEN` is the Telegram TOKEN, to create one open Telegram app, search for @BotFather and start the chat.
 Send /newbot command and follow the instructions.

-The `PIXA_BAY_KEY` in the key from <https://pixabay.com/> and to get the jey, head to <https://pixabay.com/api/docs/>.
+The `PIXA_BAY_KEY` in the key from <https://pixabay.com/> and to get the key, head to <https://pixabay.com/api/docs/>.
 Search for key and login to generate yours.

 USERNAME and PASSWORD is from your Instagram account.